Pavan-220405/Phi2-Qlora-amazon_product-description-generation/README.md

 ## Project Overview

 Product title and description generation is a practical text generation task in e-commerce.
-In this project, the Phi-2 model is fine-tuned on structured product data using QLoRA, enabling efficient training by combining low-bit quantization with LoRA adapters.
+In this project, the Phi-2 model is instruction fine-tuned on structured product data using QLoRA, enabling efficient training by combining low-bit quantization with LoRA adapters.
 The notebook focuses on building a scalable and memory-efficient fine-tuning pipeline rather than full model retraining.

 ---